zacharydhamilton/jackpot/README.md

     EMIT CHANGES;
     ```

-1. Finally, join the stream of wagers with the materialized master data in order to keep an enriched and stateful representation of the various wager pools.
+1. Next, join the stream of wagers with the materialized master data in order to keep an enriched and stateful representation of the various wager pools.
     ```sql
     CREATE TABLE jackpots WITH (
             KAFKA_TOPIC='jackpots',